Ritik210/API-using-UnityWebRequest/README.md

 # API-using-UnityWebRequest
 Fetching Data from API using Unity WebRequest.
-Save the data into local storage and then ue that.
+Save the data into local storage and then use that.